 - Can deal with mineral stains but not that much.

 Eco-me Natural Toilet Bowl Cleaner

 This one is very effective in getting rid of mineral deposits, particularly calcium, hard water spots, rust, and stubborn stains.
-It doesn’t contain synthetic fragrance, no ammonia, and bleach, making it very septic-safe.Buy on Amazon
+It doesn’t contain synthetic fragrance, no ammonia, and bleach, making it very septic-safe.No products found.
+No products found.

 Aside from being septic-free, this septic safe toilet cleaner is also cruelty-free.
 You can utilize it with the confidence that the maker didn’t test it using any animal.
 The manufacturer employed many research techniques to come up with this natural plant-based cleaner without harming any animal in the process.

 As a thick liquid, it sticks on the bowl greatly, and you don’t have to use a lot of it because it foams relatively easily.
 Simply squirt the soap on the bowl without forgetting under the rim and scrub it with a toilet brush.

 It also has a herbal mint smell which I particularly like.
 It deodorizes the area leaving it smelling fresh compared to other chemical-rich cleaners out there.
 Just be careful because the gas might accumulate inside the bottle.
 Always face away when opening it, or be sure that the bottle cap is facing away from you.

 - Item Form: Gel